-This medium bodied beer achieves its delicious taste through balancing the roasted malt flavour with the perfect amount of hops and its roasted malt flavor.
+This beer achieves its delicious taste through properly mixing the right amount of hops and its roasted malt flavor.

 It is very crisp for a sweet beer, and has a nice earthy finish.
 The best part about it is that you don’t have to wait until Oktoberfest!